Charros de Jalisco

 The Charros de Jalisco (Jalisco Horsemen) are a professional baseball team who compete in both the Mexican League (LMB) and the Mexican Pacific League (LMP), based in Zapopan, Jalisco, in the Guadalajara metropolitan area.
 Their home ballpark is Estadio Panamericano, which has a capacity of 16,500 people.

-Charros have existed in various incarnations since 1946, playing in the summer-schedule Mexican League for much of their existence.
-The modern franchise played its initial season in the winter-schedule Pacific League in 2014–15; originally the Algodoneros de Guasave, it was purchased in April 2014 by a group of investors led by Armando Navarro and moved to Jalisco.
+The Charros de Jalisco have existed in various incarnations since 1946, playing in the summer-schedule Mexican League for much of their existence.
+The modern franchise played its initial season in the winter-schedule Pacific League in 2014–15; originally the Algodoneros de Guasave franchise from Guasave, Sinaloa, it was purchased in April 2014 by a group of investors led by Armando Navarro and relocated to Zapopan, Jalisco.

 In November 2023, the Charros purchased the Mariachis de Guadalajara, and announced their return to the Mexican League.
-They will play in both Mexican professional leagues, becoming the second club to do so after the Sultanes de Monterrey.
+They began playing in both Mexican professional leagues after their return, becoming the second club to do so after the Sultanes de Monterrey.

 History

-Professional baseball in Guadalajara originated with the Pozoleros de Jalisco, which competed in the now-defunct Central League from 1946 to 1949.
+Professional baseball in Guadalajara, Jalisco originated with the Pozoleros de Jalisco, which competed in the now-defunct Central League from 1946 to 1949.
 From 1952 to 1955, the club competed as the Medias Azules (Blue Socks) in the Liga de la Costa del Pacífico (Pacific Coast League).
-The team became the Charros in 1949, and competed in both the early Mexican League and the Mexican Pacific League in three stages: 1949 to 1952, 1946 to 1976 and 1991 to 1995.
+The team became the Charros de Jalisco in 1949, and competed in both the early Mexican League and the Mexican Pacific League in three stages: 1949 to 1952, 1946 to 1976 and 1991 to 1995.

 The second incarnation of the Charros was from 1964 and 1975.
 This team won Mexican League championships in 1967 and 1971.
 They played at the Estadio Tecnologico de Béisbol of the University of Guadalajara, which had a capacity of 4,000 spectators.

 Origin of the name

-The team made a road trip to Chihuahua in its early history.
+The team made a road trip to the state of Chihuahua in its early history.
 During a stop in a small town, the players bought cowboy hats for protection from the bright sunlight.
 They were wearing these hats when they arrived at the destination, and were referred to as "charros".